Personal Opinion

 Advantages, disadvantages and in between.

-Electric grinders can only do so much, but they can't provide a well-sharpened edge from heel to the tip that will last for a long time.
-It is a fast and easy option, no doubt.
-But you would notice that your day-to-day cutting experience rapidly gets worse and here you are, taking your knives back to the shop and paying to get them re-sharpened.
+An electric sharpener can only do so much, but it won't be able to provide a well-sharpened edge from heel to tip that will last for a long time.
+It's undoubtedly a quick and easy option, but you'll notice that your everyday cutting experience quickly deteriorates, and by now you're carrying your knives back to the sharpener and paying to have your knives and tools re-sharpened.

-It is a mystery why we live in a world where companies are producing incredible quantities of knives in every shape and size.
-The world, where we are more likely to buy a new set of knives and scissors, rather than get the ones we have sharpened.
-It is not rational.
+It remains a mystery why we live in a world where companies produce an incredible number of knives of all shapes and sizes.
+A world where we would rather buy a new set of knives and scissors than sharpen the ones we already have.
+It's unsustainable.

 It's okay if your knives aren't perfect, we're here to make them perfect.